Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

 property is the title of a base layer which contains a sub-object with configuration for that layer.
 The layer configuration options are:

-* type - OpenStreetMap, OpenTopoMap, Google or WMS.
+* type - OpenStreetMap, OpenTopoMap, Google, EsriWorldImagery or WMS.
 * config - a nested object containing configuration depending on the layer type.

 For OpenStreetMap and OpenTopoMap, the config object is not used.